fcaliquaglia/reanalysis_thaao/README.md

 - CARRA: ``cloud_base``
 - ERA-5: ``cloud_base_height``
 - ERA5-L: /
-- THAAO (ceilometer): ``tcc`` CBH is calculated as the median value over 1 h form the original 15 s time resolution, then averaged for the comparison.
+- THAAO (ceilometer): ``tcc`` CBH is calculated as the median value over 1 h from the original 15s time resolution.
+Only the first layer is considered.

 ## Total Cloud Cover (``tcc``)

 - CARRA: ``total_cloud_cover``
 - ERA-5: ``total_cloud_cover``
 - ERA5-L: /
-- THAAO (ceilometer): ``cbh`` (lowermost level)
+- THAAO (ceilometer): ``cbh`` TCC is calculated as the mode value over 1 h from the original 15s time resolution.
+Only the first layer is considered.

 ## Liquid Water Path - LWP (``lwp``)

 > [!CAUTION]
 > LWP values have issues, at least for CARRA which has been divided by 10E-06 instead of 10e-03 as expected from the
 > declared uom.
 All LWP values have been masked to nan for LWP<0.0.
 Perhaps HATPRO

 - CARRA: ``total_column_cloud_liquid_water``
 - ERA-5: ``total_column_cloud_liquid_water``